nwingren/fe2ms/README.md

 ## Demos

 There are two demos supplied in the ```demo``` directory of this repository.
 All of them are possible to run without additional dependencies.
+Note that the first time the code is called, the run time will be longer due to just-in-time compilation.

 The first demo ```coated_demo.py``` computes the bistatic RCS for a PEC sphere coated by two layers (air and PLA plastic).
 It uses a mesh ```coated.msh``` which can be generated fully using gmsh in ```create_mesh_coated.py```.